Team-ready: content validation, permissions, quality dashboard, AES-256-GCM encryption, SvelteKit — admin@0.3.80 · Changelog →

 Everything you need to know before getting started.

-A .pod file is a standard SQLite database — just with a custom extension.
-You can open it with any SQLite GUI (TablePlus, DB Browser for SQLite, DBeaver) and inspect or query your content directly.
-The extension makes it easy to identify in your project.
+A POD is a standard SQLite database with a .pod extension.
+It contains all your content, media, users, and settings in one file.
+You can open it with any SQLite tool (TablePlus, DB Browser for SQLite, DBeaver) and inspect or query your content directly.

 No. SQLite runs in-process alongside your Astro server.
 Nothing to provision, nothing to pay for, nothing to configure separately.
 The database is the file.